-The MCA therefore proposes that, in the case where GO plc. intends to raise its retail price for any of its retail fixed access products falling within the four markets identified above, the price control obligation shall be implemented as follows:
+In the case where GO plc. intends to raise its retail price for any of its retail fixed access products falling within the four markets identified above, the price control obligation shall be implemented in the following six steps:

-- 1. GO plc. is to inform the MCA in writing of the proposed increase in price of the retail fixed access product or service at least 10 working days prior to the date when such increase is to come into effect; - 2.
-In order to enable the MCA to analyse the request for an increase in price GO plc. should clearly set out the following information: - Detailed description of the product or service; - Existing price and the proposed increase in the price; - Full terms and conditions of the package or tariff;
+- A1.GO plc. is to inform the MCA in writing of the proposed increase in price of the retail fixed access product or service at least ten (10) working days prior to the date when such increase is to be applied; - A2.
+In order to enable the MCA to analyse the request for an increase in price, GO plc. should clearly set out the following information: - A2.1 Detailed description of the product or service; - A2.2 Existing price and the proposed increase in the price; - A2.3 Full terms and conditions of the service, package or tariff; - A2.4 Reasons including cost justifications (including amongst others information from relevant cost models) for the proposed increase in price; - A2.5 Target customer group and any applicability conditions; and - A2.6 Any evidence that all the other retail obligations set out in this decision are complied with.

-- Reasons including any cost justifications for the proposed increase in price; - o Target customer group and any applicability conditions; and - Evidence that all the other retail obligations set out in this decision are complied with. - 3.
-The MCA will analyse the request and provide its final decision on whether the increase has been approved or otherwise within 10 working days.
-The approval of this request is without prejudice to any other general obligations that are incumbent upon GO plc. through other MCA decisions and/or at law. - 4.
-The MCA reserves the right to request additional information at the evaluation stage, and upon appropriate justification, shall if required, extend the 10 working day evaluation stage until all information required to analyse the proposed price increase is made available by GO plc. - 5.
-Where the proposed increase in price is approved by the MCA, and prior to the launch of the new price, GO plc. is to inform any alternative operators making use of the WLR offer with the proposed increase in the retail price of the access product or service, together with any corresponding changes in the wholesale price. - 6.
-In any event, the MCA reserves the right to mandate any changes to this proposed price control method, as it deems appropriate, to ensure that this method operates effectively, and to ensure that retail and wholesale customers are well protected in the case of a price increase.

-In the case where GO plc. is to make a price increase, to any retail fixed access product or service falling within the four identified markets above, and which is part of a bundle, GO plc. is to follow the same procedure set out above.
-In addition to the above conditions, where the retail access product or service forms part of a bundle, GO plc. also needs to ensure that the specific obligations set out below in Section 5.5.3, in relation to unreasonable unbundling of access products and services, are fully met.
+- A3.
+The MCA will analyse the request and provide its final decision on whether the increase has been approved or otherwise within ten (10) working days.
+The approval of this request is without prejudice to any other general obligations that are incumbent upon GO plc. through other MCA decisions and/or at law. - A4.
+The MCA reserves the right to request any additional information at the evaluation stage and shall if required, extend the ten (10) working day evaluation stage until all information required to analyse the proposed price increase is made available by GO plc. - A5.
+Where the proposed increase in price is approved by the MCA, and prior to the launch of the new price, GO plc. is to immediately inform any alternative operators making use of the WLR offer with its intention to apply an increase in the retail price of said access product or service.
+GO plc. is to apply any corresponding increase in the price of the WLR at the same time that this increase comes into effect for its own retail price.
+GO plc. is to abide with all other conditions and obligations as stipulated in the WLR offer, and any related obligations as stipulated in the market analysis decision mandating the WLR17. - A6.
+In addition to all of the above conditions, where the proposed price increase is to be applied to a retail access service which forms part of a bundle, GO plc. needs to ensure that the specific obligations set out in Section 5.4.3, in relation to unreasonable unbundling of access products and services, are fully met.